cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPACE-RISTR255-SHA512,
 CPACE-DECAF448-SHAKE256.

-# CPace on single-coordinate Ladders on Montgomery curves
+# CPace on single-coordinate Ladders on Montgomery curves {#cpace_montgomery}

 In this section we consider the case of CPace using the X25519 and X448 Diffie-Hellman functions from {{?RFC7748}} operating on the Montgomery curves Curve25519 and Curve448 {{?RFC7748}}.

-CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line with the specifications for X25519 and X448 and review the guidance given in the security consideration section and
+CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line with the specifications for X25519 and X448 and review the guidance given in the security consideration section {{sec-considerations}} and
 {{CPacePaper}}.

 For X25519 the following definitions apply: